aliola123/aliola123/README.md

 ---

-🔭 I’m currently seeking out job opporunities to my knowledge and building out new projects.
+🔭 I’m currently seeking out job opportunities to my knowledge and building out new projects.
 Feel free to browse my repositories or reach out to me! 😄